Geovation/catalyst-deployment/README.md

 ### Method 2: AWS CLI

+The code below can run either locally, or through a CloudShell terminal on the AWS portral, accessible through the Cloud Shell icon (`>_`) in the header panel at the top right of the page.

+- If you use a local terminal, you must first login with `aws configure`, and entering a number from the listed subscriptions.
+- If you use the CloudShell terminal, you must first select 'Actions'>'Upload file' and upload the yaml or json code.
 - Find further details and parameters [here](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-stack.html).
 - In addition to the three example parameters given below, other parameters can be modified from their defaults:
     - NGDWrapperLambdaFunctionName